-If they continue into S4 learners will sit an 80 mark exam and produce an Assignment which will be marked out of 20.
+Pupils will sit an 80 mark exam and produce an Assignment which will be marked out of 20.

 The course assessment for National 5 will be externally administered by the SQA and graded A-D.

 Fieldwork

 Pupils will be given the chance to participate in Fieldwork at a site in Scotland.
 They will also be given the opportunity to take part in our trip to the First World War Battlefields sites in France and Belgium.